econmediadb/econmediadb/markdown/famine.md

 They use the concept of 'poverty trap' to explain how undernourished people can find it hard to get employment because they are weak, and remain weak because they are unemployed.

+## 5. Further references

+### 5.1.
+Technical references

+Pole, West and Harrison (1994) provide a good introduction into Bayesian Forecasting and Time Series models.
+It contains simple examples and step-by-step guidance in data analysis.

+Gelman et al (2013) and Congdon (2007) provide many applications in various scientific fields together with a model and data.

 ## Sources